 - Cover and cook on HIGH for 3-4 hours.

-It’s perfectly safe to put raw chicken in your slow cooker, so long as you cook it on high for at least one hour.
-There’s also no need to put any water in the slow cooker, as there are plenty of juices in a whole chicken to stop it drying out.
+It’s perfectly safe to put raw chicken in your cooker, so long as you cook it on high for at least one hour.
+There’s also no need to put any water in it, as there are plenty of juices in a whole chicken to stop it drying out.

 How to cook a butterflied chicken

 Butterflied chicken, also known as spatchcock, is a chicken that has been split and spread open to allow for faster, more even cooking.
 The flatter chicken has a broader surface area, allowing heat to penetrate it much faster.

 A butterflied chicken can save you lots of time and help you get juicier meat all at once.
 Roast a butterflied chicken at 220°C for 35-40 minutes cook time, or throw over medium heat on the barbecue for 15-20 minutes.

 You can buy butterflied chickens from your PAK’nSAVE butchery aisle, or even butterfly one yourself.
 To butterfly your own chicken: